DRMacIver/Feedback-Arc-Set/README.markdown

 Downsides:

-* There are no good bounds on how bad the error can be.
-Even that within 1% claim might be wildly wrong - I don't have optimal orders for many test cases, only best I've been able to find so far.
+* The theoretical bounds on how bad the error can be are extremely weak to non-existent
 * The performance is O(n^2) in the number of items.
 * The API for the library is extremely poorly thought out at present.
 * The command line interface is terribly rudimentary